 Chronic sinusitis can have a significant impact on one’s overall quality of life, and getting relief can be a challenge.
 Patients are typically directed to medical treatments like over-the-counter medications, mucous thinning agents, decongestants, and saline solutions, and these work for many people.
 Others resort to prescription sinus and allergy medications such as nasal steroids and nasal and oral antihistamines.
 Others require still stronger medications such as prescription oral steroids and oral antibiotics, while some look to alternative therapies like herbal medications and acupuncture for relief.

 In many cases, these medications and treatments do not provide long-term relief or, worse, they may have side-effects that increase their risk profile and make recurrent use undesirable.
 When this occurs, patients often seek a more permanent treatment option.
 If your sinusitis has been unresponsive to treatment, you might be a candidate for balloon sinuplasty.
-Balloon sinuplasty is routinely performed as a brief, in-office procedure by physicians at the Becker Ear, Nose & Throat Center with locations throughout South New Jersey, Central New Jersey, and Philadelphia.
+Balloon sinuplasty is routinely performed as a brief, in-office procedure by physicians at Penn Medicine Becker ENT with locations throughout South New Jersey, Central New Jersey, and Philadelphia.

 What is Balloon Sinuplasty?